 In the case of a canvas painting, as popularised by names such as Emily Kngwarreye, Papunya Tula, the Pwerle and Pitjara families, canvas stretching is a common choice when framing the canvas.
 Frames Now specialise in knowing how to get a taut finish on the canvas stretching, and we guarantee the stretching for 10 years.

 In the case of western-style artworks, exhibited by artists like Albert Namatjira and his students, traditional picture framing standards will suit all artworks.
 Custom framing allows for a personalised choice experience, with hundreds of different frame moulding styles.
-Framing to a ready-made frame, stock frame or standard-sized frame can be achieved with use of acid-free picture framing glass, backings and matboards.
+Framing to a ready-made frame can be achieved with the use of acid-free picture framing glass, backings, and matboards.

 Bring your artwork in and chat to one of our framing specialists.
 To find your closest store use our Store Locator.